ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![Nano_ESP32-PCB_V02](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/9b5c5c5a-e908-4ae9-8d86-66cb5d0ebd43)<br>

-A universal PCB to drive RGB(W) LEDs and /or white 2835 LED strips with shift registers can be found here: [Nano  ESP32 RGBW BW PCB](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock) <br>
+An alternative universal PCB to drive RGB(W) LEDs and /or white 2835 LED strips with shift registers can be found here: [Nano  ESP32 RGBW BW PCB](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock) <br>
-One PCB, with one Arduino source code, will support the colour LED clocks and the white LED clocks run with a Arduino Nano ES32.
+This PCB, with one Arduino source code, will support the colour LED clocks and the white LED clocks to run with a Arduino Nano ES32.

-A powerful 5V power supply for the LEDs.
-Power can be drawn from the VBUS-pin (5V USB) on the Nano if the Nano is powered with a USB-C cable.
+Power for the LED-strip can be drawn from the VBUS-pin (5V USB) on the Nano if powered with a USB-C cable.
 VBUS provides 5V whenever powered via USB.
+It is possible to feed the LED-strip via this connection but keep in mind the power travels through the PCB and USB-C power supplies are aable to supply over 20 A. This will probably melt the small copper lines on the PCB.<br>
-If powered via the VIN pin, it is disabled.
+If powered via the VIN pin VBUS it is disabled.
 This means that while powering the board through the VIN pin, you can't get 5V from the board.

 The PCB can use different power connection options.
 A 5V, >1A power supply can be attached at the 5V power connection on the top left of the PCB.